typelevel/cats-effect/docs/tutorial.md

 update the `queueR` content.

 Can we alleviate this?
 Sure!
 There are a few options you can implement:
-1. Making the producer artifically slower by introducing a call to `Async[F].sleep` (_e.g._ for 1 microsecond).
+1. Making the producer artificially slower by introducing a call to `Async[F].sleep` (_e.g._ for 1 microsecond).
 Truth is, in real world scenarios a producer will not be as fast as in our example so this tweak is not that 'strange'.
 Note that to be able to use `sleep` now `F` requires an implicit `Async[F]` instance.
 The